Music by Frank Wildhorn

 A karaoke/sing-along CD for the show, with orchestral tracks recorded by the Orchestra of Vereinigte

 Bühnen Wien, is also available.
-It contains the same songs as the first cast recording, with the
+It contains the same songs as the Vienna highlights cast recording, with the

 exception of the Prologue.
 It is available from